Scientist, Vollum Institute

-After earning his B.S. in Neuroscience from Allegheny College in 2001, Kevin received his Ph.D. in Neurobiology from The University of North Carolina, Chapel Hill in 2006.
+After earning his B.S. in Neuroscience from Allegheny College in 2001, Wright received his Ph.D. in Neurobiology from The University of North Carolina, Chapel Hill in 2006.
 He did his postdoctoral training at Johns Hopkins Medical Institute.
-In 2013 he was appointed as an assistant scientist at the Vollum Institute.
+In 2013 Wright joined the Vollum Institute as an assistant scientist and was promoted to scientist in 2020.

 Summary of current research